zeppe-lin/revdep/README.md

 OVERVIEW
 ========

-This directory contains revdep, a package management tool that checks for missing libraries of installed packages.
+This repository contains revdep, a package management tool that checks for missing libraries of installed packages.

 This distribution is a fork of CRUX' revdep utility (which is part of